 The Ring (Dohyo)

 Sumo wrestlers are called Rikishi in Japanese, and fight in a ring called Dohyo.
-The Dohyo is built by hand by the Yobidashi or Beckoners, master craftsmen, to very precise specifications for each tournament and takes about a week to build.
+The Dohyo is built by hand by the Yobidashi or Beckoners, master craftsmen, to very precise specifications for each tournament.
+Each time it takes about a week to build.
 The circle and its edges are made of bales of rice straw that are buried in the clay.
 Once the ring is built, a ring purification ceremony called Dohyo Matsuri is performed the day before the tournament begins.
-This ceremony is free and open to the public.
+This ceremony is free and open to the public (in 2022 this ceremony is held on the 9th of July).

 It not only purifies the ring but at the same time invites the Shinto deities (Kami) to come and watch the Sumo tournaments.
 The ceremony is led by one of the Tategyoji (main referees) along with two other Gyoji (assistant referees).